Artur-Ws/Swords/README.md

-### Game created in python with pygame ispired by Swords and Sandals
+### Game created in python with pygame inspired by Swords and Sandals